 The Scollins said the experience of working for different campaigns was a challenging one, but when the dust settled they both felt it was rewarding.
 Go to full article

-Albany, NY, Nov 16, 2012 — One day after saying they could not "speculate" on when a key health review on hydrofracking in New York would commence, the New York State Department of Health has now announced three university experts have been chosen and will review the data.
+Rensselaer, NY, Nov 16, 2012 — One day after saying they could not "speculate" on when a key health review on hydrofracking in New York would commence, the New York State Department of Health has now announced three university experts have been chosen and will review the data.
 Go to full article

-Albany, NY, Nov 16, 2012 — Votes in two key New York State Senate races are still being tallied.
+Rensselaer, NY, Nov 16, 2012 — Votes in two key New York State Senate races are still being tallied.
 Democrats are leading in both, and could give the patry majority status in the traditionally Republican chamber.

 But a breakaway group of Democrats often sides with Republicans.
 One leading Democrat wants them back in the fold by the time the new lagislature convenes in January.
 Go to full article

 Canton, NY, Nov 16, 2012 — An exhibition of one of America's most famous 20th century artists, and an Adirondack farmer, is on display through mid-December at St. Lawrence University.
 Rockwell...Go to full article